 Finding the right dog for you and your family can take time, so be patient.
 It’s better to wait a few days, weeks or even months to find the perfect dog than to adopt a dog that ends up being more than you bargained for.
 This is usually when dogs get returned to the shelter or rescue.

 If you think you found the perfect dog, spend as much time with him as possible before adoption.
 A reputable shelter or foster home will understand and appreciate your thoroughness.

 Don’t adopt a dog just because you feel sorry for him, or if you feel pressured by the shelter or rescue.
 Go with your gut feeling, take your time and make the right decision for you and your family.
-With training and strong pack leaders, dogs can change some behaviors but you can’t completely change a dogs temperament.
+With training and strong pack leaders, dogs can change some behaviors but you can’t completely change a dogs personality traits.

 So what type of dog are you looking for?
 My guess is most of us are looking for the easy going to an independent dog, and not the aggressive dog.

 For first-time dog owners, the easy-going type dog is probably best; but does require more one-on-one time, more of your attention.
-The independent dog is also good match if you are looking for lower maintenance dog, a dog that is happy to hang out on his own while you are at work.
+The independent dog is also a good match if you are looking for a lower maintenance dog, a dog that is happy to hang out on his own while you are at work.

 While a fearful dog may take a little more time commitment and training to gain his confidence, this fearful dog can really turn into an awesome family member.
 Do not ignore the fear, or feel sorry for him.
 This dog needs a strong leader that can lead the way to a long, happy and confident life.